jribis89/PySpore/README.md

 - When working with 2 or more datasets, you will need to click "process data" and apply the filters.
 This will join the datasets and apply unique identifiers to each spore tracked in the dataset.
 If unique IDs are not assigned for each spore, the joined datasets will not plot correctly.
 -To save the filtered/joined data just click "Save Data"
 - For an example of more complex analysis of the output refer to the included [Jupyter Notebook](https://github.com/jribis89/PySpore/blob/main/2022_Ribis_etal_calcium_manuscript.ipynb).
 It includes examples of data smoothing, germination rate calculation, plotting, etc...
 The data output is a .csv, so more complex analysis is easily done in statistical software including R, GraphPad Prism, and Microsoft Excel.

+## Support
+I will do my best to answer questions related to the protocol and software in a timely manner.
+Please email pyspore@gmail.com.

 ## License